-Harbour porpoises (Phocoena phocoena, Linnaeus 1758) are widely distributed in shelf waters of the temperate North Atlantic and of the North Pacific Oceans and in some semienclosed seas, such as the Black and Baltic Seas.
+Harbour porpoises (Phocoena phocoena, Linnaeus 1758) are widely distributed in shelf waters of the temperate North Atlantic and of the North Pacific Oceans and in some semi-enclosed seas, such as the Black and Baltic Seas.
 The North Sea is an important habitat for harbour porpoises in the North East Atlantic.
 Harbour porpoises are exposed to a number of anthropogenic pressures (e.g. Bjørge & Donovan 1995) and are listed as threatened or endangered in several international conservation instruments (e.g. EC Habitats and Species Directive 1992 (92/43/EEC), Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), Convention on the Conservation of European Wildlife and Natural Habitats (Bern Convention), Convention on Migratory Species (Bonn Convention), IUCN Red List of Threatened Species).

-Figure 1: Map of the North Sea as defined at the 5th International Conference on the Protection of the North Sea in Bergen, Norway, 20 - 21 March 2002, showing the tentative harbour porpoise population borders.
-Note that the ASCOBANS agreement area does not cover all of the North Sea.
+Figure 1: Map of the North Sea as defined at the 5^{th} International Conference on the Protection of the North Sea in Bergen, Norway, 20 - 21 March 2002, showing the tentative harbour porpoise population borders.